How to Release Postpartum and Peripartum Depression?

 Many women may suffer in silence, dismissing their problems as a normal aspect of pregnancy and childbirth and failing to get proper help.
 It’s crucial to receive treatment for depression throughout pregnancy.
 Better awareness and knowledge can lead to better results for mothers and their newborn babies.

-Postpartum depression can be treated with psychotherapy (talk therapy), medication, dietary modifications, lifestyle changes, social support, or a combination of these, just like other kinds of depression.
+Peripartum depression can be treated with psychotherapy (talk therapy), medication, dietary modifications, lifestyle changes, social support, or a combination of these, just like other kinds of depression.

-American Psychological Association (APA) states that when depression or anxiety is mild, psychotherapy without medication is recommended as the first line of treatment for women who are pregnant or breastfeeding.
+The American Psychological Association (APA) states that when depression or anxiety is mild, psychotherapy without medication is recommended as the first line of treatment for women who are pregnant or breastfeeding.
 Antidepressant medication should be taken into consideration as the first line of treatment for women who have moderate to severe depression or anxiety.
+Antidepressant options during pregnancy includes Selective serotonin reuptake inhibitors (SSRIs), Serotonin and norepinephrine reuptake inhibitors (SNRIs), Bupropion (Wellbutrin) or Tricyclic antidepressants (TCAs).

 The risks and benefits of medication should be discussed with a doctor by women who are pregnant or breastfeeding.
 The choice should be taken after carefully weighing the possible risks and benefits of therapy vs. no treatment for the mother’s, the unborn child’s, and/or the nursing newborn’s or infant’s health.